cryogars/ice-road-copters/README.md

 ![roads](./docs/roads.png)

-After running pdal processing and ASP post-processing, we are able to generate accurate snow depth maps with road differences less than 2 cm.
+After running pdal processing and ASP post-processing, we are able to generate accurate snow depth maps with road differences on the cm scale.

 ![snow](./docs/snow.jpeg)